 The address of Strasbourg Cathedral is Place de la Cathédrale, 67000 Strasbourg, France.

 How can I get to Strasbourg Cathedral?

 The best way to get to Strasbourg Cathedral is by public transportation.
-The cathedral is located just a few minutes’ walk from the Gare de Strasbourg train station and there are several tram and bus lines that stop nearby as well.
+The cathedral is just a few minutes from the Gare de Strasbourg train station, and several tram and bus lines also stop nearby.

 What are the opening hours of Strasbourg Cathedral?

 The cathedral is open daily from 7:30 a.m. to 7:00 p.m. (with extended hours in the summer).

 Is there an admission fee to enter Strasbourg Cathedral?

 No, there is no admission fee to enter the cathedral.
 However, there is a charge for specific events and activities, such as guided tours and climbing to the top of one of the towers.

 See Related: A Guide to Les Invalides in Paris, France